Oral Session Information For Presenters

 - Rooms used for panel presentations may have additional table microphones

-Important: Though McCormick Place offers limited complimentary wireless Internet in some public areas, Internet access is not provided in session rooms.
+Though the Los Angeles Convention Center offers basic complimentary wireless Internet in some public areas, Internet access is not provided in session rooms.

 ASHA is committed to making the Convention accessible and working to ensure compliance with the Americans with Disabilities Act (ADA).
 Presenters with a disability who anticipate needing special accommodations or equipment in order to participate should contact email@example.com.